open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 ### Define the actual code transformations with the `transform(TypeTransformer)` method

 This method describes what transformations should be applied to the matched type.
-The type interface `TypeTransformer`, implemented internally by the agent, defines a set of available transformations that you can apply:
+The interface `TypeTransformer`, implemented internally by the agent, defines a set of available transformations that you can apply:

 * `applyAdviceToMethod(ElementMatcher<? super MethodDescription>, String)` lets you apply